fstark/macflim/README.md

 * se30 : Targets the SE/30, the most powerful Macintosh.
 Encoding can use 4 times more space, doesn't skip frames, and limits leakage from a frame to the next. se30 movies are in general correct, in the sense that mostly anything can be faithfully encoded, with a few artifacts.

-* perfect : this profile aims at a "perfect" playback.
+* perfect : This profile aims at a "perfect" playback.
 The resulting files can be played on an upgraded computer.
 For instance, playing from a se30 with a ram disk allows those "perfect" flims to be played.

+* portable : Targets the original Macintosh Portable, _full screen_ (if you want 512x342 flims, just use the *se* profile).
+Encoding is the same as the se, however, as there are more pixles to draw, the result has more artifacts.

 * xl : The xl profile generates flim that can be played on a 5MHz Lisa 2/10, running Mac Works XL 3.0, from the internal widget.
 Flims have no sound, and are encoded at a very low framerate (divided by 4) and low byterate (580 bytes per ticks).